 INTRODUCTION

-In recent years the number of surfers has increased, making it a popular sport worldwide (1, 2, 3).
+In recent years the number of surfers has increased, which has made it a popular sport worldwide (1, 2, 3).
 According to the International Surfing Association, it is estimated that there are approximately 35 million surfers on the planet (4).
-In Brazil, the estimate is that 1.3% of the population between 14 and 75 years old is actively involved in this sport, around 1,9 million surfers (5).
-However, despite becoming very popular, scientific literature about the sport is still scarce (1), especially regarding the prevalence of injuries (6, 7, 8).
+In Brazil, the estimate is that 1.3% of the population between 14 and 75 years old (approximately 1.,9 million surfers) is actively involved in this sport(5).
+However, despite having become very popular, scientific literature about the sport is still scarce (1), especially regarding the prevalence of injuries (6, 7, 8).

-The development of boards and keels with improved hydrodynamics allows for increasingly faster and more complex maneuvers, accompanied by greater physical, physiological and technical demand, which may have contributed to the increased incidence of injuries in surfers (7, 8).
+The development of boards and keels with improved hydrodynamics allows for increasingly faster and more complex maneuvers, accompanied by greater physical, physiological and technical demand.
+This factor may have contributed to the increased incidence of injuries in surfers (7, 8).

 The most common injuries in surfing are bruises and injuries due to cuts, followed by sprains, muscle strains, stings and fractures.
-In addition, studies show that in surfing most injuries are traumatic in nature, and are mainly caused by the impact of the surfer with his own board or with the seabed, following the unsuccessful execution of maneuvers (7, 9).
+In addition, studies show that in surfing most injuries are traumatic in nature, and are mainly caused by the impact of the surfer with his own board or with the seabed, as a result of the unsuccessful execution of maneuvers (7, 9).

-In a study with surfers from the coast of Paraná (Brazil), it was verified that the most frequent type of injury was contusion in the lower limbs due to contact with the board, in the recreational category (10).
-However, neither the physical activity level of surfers nor the influence of surfing practice time on the prevalence of injuries were investigated.
-Therefore, the objective of this study was to analyze whether the level of physical activity, surfing practice time, belonging to a surfing federation and having undergone previous surgery influenced the type and prevalence of surf-related injuries.
+In a study with surfers from the coast of Paraná (Brazil), it was verified that the most frequent type of injury in the recreational category was contusion in the lower limbs due to contact with the board(10).
+However, neither the physical activity level of surfers nor the influence of their practice time on the prevalence of injuries were investigated.
+Therefore, the objective of this study was to analyze whether the level of physical activity, surfing practice time, membership in a surfing federation and having undergone previous surgery influenced the type and prevalence of surf-related injuries.

 MATERIAL AND METHODS